Ambitions, hopes and dreams

 - Creating a Home together – What did home mean to you growing up?
 How important is it to be near family and friends?
 Do you see yourself settling in one area or moving around?
-How important is a nice home to you?
+How important is a nice home for you?

-- Children - What are your memories of childhood?
+- Children – What are your memories of childhood?
 Thoughts around having one child or a big family?
-If either of you have children from previous relationships what issues does this raise for both of you?
+If either of you has children from previous relationships what issues does this raise for both of you?

 - Extended family – How involved would you want them to be?
-Things you would like to replicate from your own upbringing and things you would want avoid?
+Things you would like to replicate from your own upbringing and things you would want to avoid?

 - Career – The work you do and why?
 Self-employed?
 Employed?
 Balancing work with home life?
 Ideal job and why?
-Which matters most - pay or doing a job you care about?
+Which matters most – payor doing a job you care about?
 How ambitious are you?
 What motivates you?

 For more help why not have a look at:

 - Postcards from the edge – Romance to Reality

 - Relationship Insight – Changes and Stages in a Relationships